bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_2.rst

 In the :ref:`previous first steps guide <first_steps_1>`, you used Bokeh's :func:`~bokeh.plotting.figure` function to render line charts.

-In this section, you will use different renderers to create various other kinds of graphs.
+In this section, you will use different renderer functions to create various other kinds of graphs.
 You will also customize what your graphs look like.

 Rendering different glyphs
 --------------------------